SunlayGGX/Storm/README.md

 - **override (boolean, facultative)** : If the log file specified should have its content overriden each time.
 If "false", the content will be appended instead.
 Default is "true".
 - **removeOlderThanDays (integer, faculative)** : Specify the number of day Storm will keep the log file.
 Log files older than the current date minus this day count will be removed.
 Disable this feature by setting a number <= 0 (therefore, we will keep everything).
 Default is -1.
 - **fpsWatching (boolean, facultative)** : Our time keeper can watch fps and log if the fps of a thread is too low compared to what was expected.
 Setting it to "false" prevent it to watch the fps, and therefore to log if fps is under 20% of its expected frame rate.
 Default is "false".

+### Scene Config

+Scene configuration files contains all the data for running a simulation, therefore it is mandatory to specify one.
+If it was not set from the command line, Storm application will open an explorer windows to allow you to choose one.
+Unlike the others config files, it can be named as you want.
+Here the wml tags you can set :

+#### General
+- **gravity (vector3, facultative)**: This is the gravity vector, in meter per second squared.
+Default value is { x=0.0, y=-9.81, z=0.0 }
+- **particleRadius (float, falcultative)**: This is the particle radius in meter.
+It is also what is used for display but has also a physical value.
+Default value is 0.05.
+- **kernelCoeff (float, falcultative)**: This is the kernel multiplicator coefficient (without unit).
+If this value is equal to 1.0, then the kernel length would be equal to the particle radius.
+Default value is 4.0.

+#### Graphics
+- **cameraPosition (vector3, facultative)**: This is the camera (viewpoint) initial position.
+Each coordinate are meters.
+Default value is { x=0.0, y=0.0, z=-10.0 }.
+- **cameraLookAt (vector3, facultative)**: This is the initial position of the target the camera look at.
+Each coordinate are meters.
+Default value is { x=0.0, y=0.0, z=0.0 }.
+- **zNear (float, facultative)**: This is the initial distance in meter from the camera which everything that is nearer than this distance won't be rendered.
+Default value is 0.01.
+- **zFar (float, facultative)**: Same as zNear except that we skip displaying all objects farer than this distance value.
+Default value is 20.0.

+#### RigidBodies
+Inside this element should be put all rigidbodies.
+Each rigidbody should be specified under a tag named "RigidBody".

+##### RigidBody
+- **id (positive integer, mandatory)**: This is the unique id of the rigid body.
+It should be unique.
+- **meshFile (string, mandatory, accept macro)**: This is mesh file path this rigid body is bound to.
+- **isStatic (boolean, facultative)**: Specify this to tell the simulation that this object is fixed (won't move throughout the simulation).
+Default value is "true".
+- **collisionType (string, facultative)**: Specify what is the collision shape should be handled.
+This is not case sensitive.
+Possible values are "None" (Default value), "Sphere", "Cube".
+- **translation (vector3, facultative)**: The initial position in meters of the object.
+Default value is { x=0.0, y=0.0, z=0.0 }.
+- **rotation (vector3, facultative)**: The initial rotation in degrees of the object (this is euler angle : roll, pich, yaw).
+Default value is { x=0.0, y=0.0, z=0.0 }.
+- **scale (vector3, facultative)**: The initial scale of the object.
+Default value is { x=1.0, y=1.0, z=1.0 }.

 # Input bindings